 - Surgery: A Case Based Clinical Review.
 De Virgilio, 2020 (second ed.).
 Available through Surgery Blackboard site (Please note that only an older version is available through the library, so it's best to download from blackboard).
-This is an excellent and comprehensive textbook that is geared toward medical students, and comes with questions for each chapter at the end of the textbook.
-Some students do try to read most of the textbook and have found this an effective studying strategy.
-This may not be realistic for everyone, but we highly recommend reading as much of this book as is feasible, prioritizing those chapters relevant to what you are seeing clinically on your service. - Surgery: PreTest Self-Assessment and Review.
+This is an excellent and comprehensive textbook that is geared toward medical students and comes with questions for each chapter at the end of the textbook.
+Readings required for preparation for didactics come from this textbook. - Surgery: PreTest Self-Assessment and Review.
 Kao, Lee, 13th Ed.
 This is a collection of 500 questions arranged by subcategories.
 This is available through the BU Alumni Medical Library under an electronic format.
 You can sign up for an account for free, and this will make tests for you and track your progress.
-To find this book, choose "e-books" → " Access Surgery" → " Clerkship" (from the bar at the top). - Case Files: Surgery.
+To find this book, choose "e-books" →" Access Surgery" →" Clerkship" (from the bar at the top).

+- Case Files: Surgery.
 Toy, 5th ed.
 A collection of common cases.
 This is a less comprehensive alternative to the de Virgilio textbook above.
 You can also access this through the BU Alumni Medical Library by following the same steps as above for "PreTest." - Dr. Pestana's Surgery Notes.
 Pestana, 3rd ed (2017).
 This is a very short review book that is highly recommended by students as a SHELF preparation tool.
 It also comes with 180 high yield questions at the end of the book.
 Available on Amazon.